The bushmaster’s scientific name means “silent death.”

-The bushmaster is a beautiful snake, large in size, with dark blotches or rhomboids over lighter colored, often beaded scales, but it is as deadly as it is beautiful.
+The bushmaster is a beautiful snake, large in size, with dark blotches or rhomboids over lighter-colored, often beaded scales, but it is as deadly as it is beautiful.
 Though its venom may not be as potent as that of other vipers, it can deliver a lot of it through fangs that can be as long as two inches.
 Not only that, the snake will actually rear up and chase you if you make it mad enough!
-Read on for more information about the Lachesis pit viper.
+It is the longest venomous snake in the Western Hemisphere.
+Read on for more information about the bushmaster.

-Here are four amazing facts about these reptile predators.
+Here are three amazing facts about these reptile predators.

 - Females lay eggs as opposed to giving live birth, which is unusual for New World pit vipers.

-- The tail ends in a spike that the snake vibrates when it’s agitated.
-This gives it the name of “mute rattlesnake.”
+- Its tail ends in a spike that the snake vibrates when it is agitated like a rattlesnake does.

 - The snake can strike multiple times at speed and inject lots of venom, which makes it especially dangerous.

-The Puntarenas province of Costa Rica is the location of L. melanocephala, the black-headed bushmaster.
+- Black-headed bushmaster (Lachesis melanocephala): Named after the black patch on the top of the head, this species lives in the Puntarenas province of Costa Rica.
 The size of this snake ranges from 7.62 to 6.6 feet, but it can grow as long as 7.9 feet.
-It gets its name for the black patch on the top of the head.

-Identification of L. muta can be had from its wide head, round snout, and narrow neck.
+- South American bushmaster (Lachesis muta): Also called the Atlantic bushmaster, this snake is found in Trinidad and has two subspecies, including the nominate species.
+It is the longest venomous snake in the New World and the third-longest venomous snake on the planet.
+Only the black mamba and the king cobra are longer.
+This species can be identified by its wide head, round snout, and narrow neck.
 Its colors are grayish-brown, yellow, or red ground with black or dark brown upside-down triangles or rhomboids with pale interiors on the back.

-Once thought to be the same species as L. muta, Lachesis stenophrys is the Central American bushmaster.
-It gets its specific name from the Greek words meaning “narrow eyebrow” due to the stripes on the scales behind its eyes.
-It is found in the tropical rainforests and wet mountain forests of Nicaragua, Panama, and Costa Rica.
+- Central American bushmaster (Lachesis stenophrys): Once thought to be the same species as L. muta, this snake gets its specific name from the Greek meaning “narrow eyebrow” due to the stripes on the scales behind its eyes.
+It lives in the tropical rainforests and wet mountain forests of Nicaragua, Panama, and Costa Rica.
 Its colors are much like those of L. muta.

 Appearance and Description

-The bushmaster is a large snake that grows from six to 12 feet in length.
+The bushmaster is a large snake that grows from six to 12 feet and more in length, making it the longest venomous snake in the Americas.
+On average it weighs around 6.6 to 11 pounds and 15 pounds at most.
 It has a pattern of dark triangles, diamonds, or rhomboids along its back against a lighter ground of orange, pinkish-tan, or yellow.
 It has a ridge of dorsal spines down its back.
 The black stripe that runs behind each eye is found on all of the species and not just L. stenophrys, and the tail ends in a short spike.
-The snake has pits in its face that allow it to sense heat.
-This gives it the name “pit viper.”

 The scales of the snake are small and range in texture from almost smooth to tuberculate, which means they resemble beads and contribute to the snake’s overall beauty.
 Identification of each species is sometimes done by counting the ventral scales.
 L. stenophrys, for example, has 191 to 209 of these scales, while L. acrochorda has between 202 and 228.